MauroCamerini/SOM8086/README.md

 1. **`insarnq`:** Copies the 512 bytes from the `arranque.bin` file to the specified disk image file.
 2. **`leernbp`:** Displays the boot sector information of a disk image file.

-These utilities are standalone tools and must be compiled directly on your PC's system as target, because they are not part of the OS.
+These utilities are standalone tools and must be compiled directly on your PC as the target system, as they are not part of the OS

 ---